|

 Posts: 92

-I have a 06 F-350 crew dually, 6.0 diesel, I'm am 6'3/200lbs and when I have drivers seat set for me I still have room to sit in back behind drivers seat.
+Location: iowa | I have a 06 F-350 crew dually, 6.0 diesel, I'm am 6'3/200lbs and when I have drivers seat set for me I still have room to sit in back behind drivers seat.
 Plenty of leg room, I guess if you don't mind a short bed I may be wrong but Dodge Mega cab only used to be avaliable in short bed????
-I would have loved the mega cab but no short bed for me.
+I would have loved the mega cab but no short bed for me. |

 Posts: 2828

-My truck is an 02 and their idea of a quad cab was the "half" rear door and there isn't much leg room back there. when the kids get older I'm gonna have to get a bigger truck too.
+Location: Southern New Mexico | My truck is an 02 and their idea of a quad cab was the "half" rear door and there isn't much leg room back there. when the kids get older I'm gonna have to get a bigger truck too.
 We looked at the Dodge mega trucks but I didn't like the short bed.
 That was the main thing that kept me from getting one.
 That and the $30,000 difference on the truck I did get.
+02 Dodge 2500 quad cab with 48,000 miles(at the time) and a gooseneck ball already installed.
+Of course it doesn't have power locks and I miss my remote.

 Edited by Terri 2007-07-15 2:31 PM